 I once ended up at a Jiffy Lube desperately needing an oil change.
+(I was about 5,000 miles over the 5,000 mile suggested limit.)
 It was my first time getting an oil change without a Groupon to help slash the price.

 After two hours of waiting, my car was finally ready with brand new oil in the engine and a sparkling new oil filter.